-Communication between the customer device and Deep Space as well as between the Gravity printer and Deep Space is always encrypted and authenticated with certificates.
+Communication between the customer’s device and Wematter’s Deep Space software, and again between Gravity printers and Deep Software is always encrypted and authenticated with certificates.
 Data storage in Wematter’s servers or on the company’s devices is similarly encrypted.

-To access Wematter Deep Space every user needs credentials that are given by a key account manager at Wematter.
-The invited user receives an email and must log in to Wematter Deep Space with their name and password to see the model.
+Every user that accesses Wematter Deep Space needs credentials furnished by a key account manager at Wematter.
+The invited user receives an email and must log in to Wematter Deep Space with their name and password to access the model.
 Login attempts must also be verified with two-factor authentication to ensure that a stolen password cannot be used.

 Principle of least privilege

-These access privileges of both people and computers are limited to the least amount necessary to perform the intended function.
-There are no people at Wematter who need the privilege to access customer 3D-models.
-The 3D-models are only accessible by the Wematter algorithms during the limited time of slicing and preparing the print.
+Access privileges for people and computers are limited to the least amount necessary to perform the intended function.
+No one at Wematter, for example, needs the privilege to access customer 3D-models.
+The 3D models are only accessible by the Wematter algorithms during the limited time it takes to slice and prepare the print.

 Software development best practices

-At Wematter all lines of code that get used by customers are peer-reviewed before being released.
-Additionally, a rigorous set of automated tests and static analysis tools are run on the code before it is qualified to handle customer data.
+Lines of code that are destined for use by customers are peer-reviewed before being released.
+A rigorous set of automated tests and static analysis tools are run on the code before it is qualified to handle customer data.

 Examples of threats

 3D-models are unidirectionally transmitted to Wematter’s servers.
-When a customer login or password is stolen it cannot be used to log in without tricking the customer to also provide two-factor authentication.
-However, even if the attacker manages to clear the two-factor authentication and log into the customer’s account, there is no function to retrieve the 3D models that have already been sliced.
+When a customer login or password is stolen, it cannot be used to log in without tricking the customer to also provide two-factor authentication.
+Even if the attacker manages to clear the two-factor authentication and log into the customer’s account, there is no function to retrieve 3D models that have already been sliced.
 These models are not transmitted back to the customer; they are instead purged from the server.

-Wematter utilizes Amazon Web Services, and all our servers are located in data-centers with solid physical perimeter defenses.
-In addition to this, all customer data is stored in encrypted form, and thus even if the data was leaked it is not in usable form.
+Wematter uses Amazon Web Services, and all our servers are located in data centers with solid physical perimeter defenses.
+All customer data is also stored in encrypted form so that, even if the data is leaked, it is not in usable form.
 The attacker would have to break through additional, file-specific encryption to access industrial secrets.
 These systems are complimented by Wematter’s short-term data retention policy.
-We remove customer data as soon as possible limiting the time it is even stored on our servers.
+We remove customer data as soon as possible, thus limiting the time that it is able to be attacked on our servers.

 Wematter uses a secure IoT-platform to perform verified application image deployments to the Gravity 3D-printer.
-The platform ensures that the operating system interfaces are fully locked down and all communication is end to end encrypted.
+The platform ensures that the operating system’s interfaces are fully locked and all communication is end-to-end encrypted.

-Additionally, the Gravity 3D-printer does not need to be part of the customers’ internal network and can be connected to any public, guest, or lab network.
-The Gravity 3D-Printer also uses a Secure IoT platform and will only run verified images released by Wematter.
-This is in contrast to some competing 3D-printers which require a local connection between the computer and printer, thus creating greater risk to clients’ IT systems.
-Some printers might even use USB-sticks which are known for being a way to sneak malware into internal systems.
+The Gravity 3D-printer, moreover, does not need to be part of the customers’ internal network and can be connected to any public, guest, or lab network.
+The Gravity 3D-Printer also uses a Secure IoT platform and will only run verified images that are released by Wematter.
+Again, some competing 3D-printers require a local connection between the computer and printer, thus creating greater risk to clients’ IT systems.
+Some printers might even use USB sticks, which are known for being a way to sneak malware into internal systems.